-Infectious disease cover - Cover against break out of infections is an important protection for most businesses operating in the care industry.
+Infectious disease cover - Cover against the break out of infections is an important protection for most businesses operating in the care industry.
 Towergate offer cover against all known diseases, but whoever you get insurance with, make sure it offers the widest protection possible.

-Flexible liability cover - While most policies will include public liability cover at £5million as standard (our policies do this too) there are times when you may need to temporarily or permanently raise this limit to £10million in order to tender for a public contract.
+Flexible liability cover - While most policies will include public liability cover at £5 million as standard (our policies do this too) there are times when you may need to temporarily or permanently raise this limit to £10 million in order to tender for a public contract.
 Try to find a policy which offers you flexible limits meaning you can raise the amount you’re covered by.
 This is so you won’t miss out on quality contracts that require higher levels of liability.

-Directors & Liability insurance - D&O insurance is a liability cover that protects your business against compensation claims brought about through an act of one of your directors or managers.
+Directors and liability insurance - D&O insurance is a liability cover that protects your business against compensation claims brought about through an act of one of your directors or managers.
 It is important because these actions may not be covered by your other liability insurances.
-For example this protects the personal assets of any director or officer of the company resulting from an error or omission, breach of duty or other matter whilst acting in such capacity for the company.
+For example, this protects the personal assets of any director or officer of the company resulting from an error or omission, breach of duty or other matter whilst acting in such capacity for the company.
 The claim could be against them personally, not the company.
 This can leave them responsible for payments and could stop them operating in their job.

 Building and tenant improvements – Maintaining and modernising a care home is a full time job.
 As you grow, add new equipment, make repairs or add extensions make sure you re-calculate you building and contents ‘sum insured’ levels accordingly.
 Without being careful you could exceed the amount you are covered for which could have a negative effect if you needed to make a claim.